isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1262.md

 ---
-title: Aptsys Customer Relation Management System (CRM/Loyalty Programme) - Package B
+title: MyRetailer Plus Version 4-Package A
 permalink: /productivity-solutions-grant/solutionrepo/solution1262
 ---

 ### Description

-Aptsys online CRM, marketing and advertising capabilities will propel businesses to find new revenue streams, increase their exposure online and target the promotion to the correct customer channel.
-The members can also earn and redeem points to increase loyalty.
+MyRetailer Plus is a powerful point-of-sale solution that provides an easy-to-use data management system equipped with efficient and secure retail and inventory control systems in the back office with relevant reports vital to store operations.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Aptsys_Technology_Annex_3_CR_wef_14_Jan_2021_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedDCSSynthesisRetailerPOSAnnex3CRwef12August2021-_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria